 - Suicidal ideation

 Benzo recovery is dangerous, and you won’t want to go it alone.
-Of course, withdrawal symptoms can be lengthy, unpredictable and life-threatening, requiring a medically-supervised detox.
+Of course, withdrawal symptoms can be lengthy, unpredictable, and life-threatening, requiring a medically supervised detox.
 Detox is not enough, however.
-Drug use is often a means to treat underlying issues which can range from past trauma, unresolved personal problems or mental health issues as well.
+Drug use is often a means to treat underlying issues that can range from past trauma, unresolved personal problems, or mental health issues.
 Addiction is rarely ever only a medical problem.

 If you do not treat the non-medical aspects of addiction, chances are high you will use again.
-That’s why Bayview Recovery’s benzodiazepine addiction treatment center places such a huge emphasis on getting to know you — as a person — and that includes not only your addiction pattern but also your personality and your strengths.
-We want to identify exactly why you used so we can replace that with something much more valuable.
-We’ll help you find a sense of your real self and what makes you truly happy.
+That’s why Bayview Recovery’s benzodiazepine addiction treatment center places such a huge emphasis on getting to know you as a person.
+This knowledge includes not only your addiction pattern but also your personality and your strengths.
+We want to identify exactly why you used it so we can replace that with something much more valuable.
+We’ll help you find a sense of your real self and determine what makes you truly happy.

-Your story doesn’t have to end with addiction, and Bayview Recovery — with its comprehensive therapeutic offerings and high staff-to-patient ratio — has everything you need to help you leave addiction behind.
+Your story doesn’t have to end with addiction.
+Bayview Recovery has everything you need to help you leave addiction behind with its comprehensive therapeutic offerings and high staff-to-patient ratio.
 Most importantly, we offer you a personal commitment that extends far beyond your last day with us.
 We offer a range of therapeutic options to support healing, including:

 Call 855.478.3650 or contact us on our website to learn more about getting treatment that is as unique as you are.
 We don’t know exactly what your future holds, but we do know that a stay at Bayview Recovery can help you live that life in health and wellness.